bryanfriedman/bryan-friedman-website/README.md

 ### `_data`

 This is the global data file directory as normal in Eleventy, which houses some metadata and a helper function for outputing the current year in the footer.
-One additional note is that I followed the advice on [this post](https://www.roboleary.net/webdev/2024/01/24/eleventy-production-flag.html) to create a global data flag for when the build is for Production to determine when to minify code, among other things.
+One additional note is that I followed the advice on [this post](https://www.roboleary.net/webdev/2024/01/24/eleventy-production-flag.html) to create a global data flag for when the build is for Production (or Staging or Dev) to determine when to minify code, among other things.

 ### `assets`